Foreword

 Carriageways are the most valuable highway asset in Plymouth, having a Gross Replacement Cost of nearly £1.5 billion and receive the greatest levels of maintenance expenditure.
 They were the first asset, for which lifecycle plans have been developed, resulting in the creation of several investment scenarios which have modelled current condition, investment levels and desired performance outcomes.
 This has enabled a greater understanding of where to target investment to achieve the desired levels of service.

 Plymouth City Council is responsible for the maintenance of 53km of principal (A) roads, providing transport links within or between large urban areas.
 The Council is also responsible for 211km of non-principal (B&C) roads connecting towns and villages and feeding traffic between principal and smaller roads.
-Unclassified, estate and rural roads serving local traffic account for 609km, the largest proportion of the Plymouth network.
+Unclassified, estate and rural roads serving local traffic account for 611km, the largest proportion of the Plymouth network.
 The condition of the carriageway asset is measured through annual surveys and inspections.

 Planned maintenance is delivered by an annual programme.
 This programme of capital funded schemes of work are identified using an asset management approach.
 This evidence-based approach to maintenance is endorsed by Council Members and supports the overarching priorities of the authority.
+A Value Management approach is used in addition to carriageway condition to consider customer complaints, defect hotspots, cycle routes, etc., to ensure value is delivered to the customer.

 Desired Outcome: To sustain the overall condition of the carriageway network at an acceptable level whilst maximising value for money through asset management and exploring innovative technologies and alternative surface types.